awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

   + Amazon Linux 2 \(any version\)
   + Ubuntu 16\.04 or later
 + To connect using the browser\-based client, the instance must have a public IPv4 address\.
-+ To connect using the EC2 Instance Connect CLI, your instance does not need to have a public IPv4 address because the private IP address can be used\.
-If your instance has both a public and private IP address, the API first tries to connect using the public IP address\.
++ If the instance does not have a public IP address, then you can only connect to the instance using the EC2 Instance Connect CLI, and only from a machine within the same VPC\.
 + EC2 Instance Connect does not support connecting using an IPv6 address\.
 + The Safari browser is currently not supported\.